 - 1. For the first antenna connector (R1 A1) in the "Antenna Type" drop-down list, select the type of antenna. - 2.
 In the "Cable Length" input box, enter the length of the connecting cable you are using in meters.
 The "Antenna mode" entry cannot be changed at antenna connection R1A1. - 3.
-For the second antenna connector (R1 A2) in the "Antenna Type" drop-down list, select the entry "Not used (Connect 50 Ohm Termination)". - 4.
+For the second antenna connection (R1 A2), select the appropriate type of the second antenna in the "Antenna Type" drop-down list and enter a value for "Cable length".
+If you terminate the second antenna connection using a 50Ω terminating resistor, select the entry "Not used (Connect 50 Ohm Termination)". - 4.
 Click the "Set Values" button.